dev-nitinb/MovieBrowser/README.md

 - Glide integration with BindingAdapter for image loading
 - LiveData-driven UI visibility
 - Retrofit for API requests
-- Recyclerview for listing movies
+- Data Injection using Dagger Hilt